dwjoyce/pythonbook/Writing files.rst

 Exercises
 ---------

-.. todo:: Exercises for Reading files
+.. todo:: Exercises for Writing files

 Things to remember